Grammar 1

 Lecture

-The first half of each class consists of a lecture built around a sequence of photographic examples.
+The first half of each class consists of a lecture examining how photographs function, using examples from across the history of photography.

-These lectures examine how photographs produce meaning—how framing, vantage point, timing, and the organization of forms shape what a photograph communicates.
+These lectures examine how photographs produce meaning—how framing, vantage point, timing, and the organization of forms—the grammar of the image—that shape what a photograph communicates.
 Small changes in these elements can significantly alter the content and success of an image.

 The course draws on ideas developed in writings by John Szarkowski and Stephen Shore, which consider how photographs organize meaning through structure, attention, and the arrangement of visual elements.